Get to know my story.

 And then I hustled.

-Marketing copy, web design, customer experience, wrote resumes, white papers, social media content, editorials, speeches.
-I put my English degree to work.
+Marketing copy, web design, customer experience expert, became a professional resume writer, wrote white papers, created social media content, submitted editorials, and made speeches.
+I put my English degree (and my speech and debate experience) to work.

-I became the general contractor, owner, and manager of a new restaurant and, at the same time, expanded to a second adventure outfitter company.
+If that wasn't plenty to do, I was asked to be the general contractor, owner, and manager of a new restaurant and, at the same time, expand to a second adventure outfitter company.

-I successfully lobbied in Congress with Trout Unlimited.
+I successfully lobbied with Trout Unlimited in Congress on behalf of my community, County, and business on a bipartisan land bill (which passed!)
 I was the president of our local chamber of commerce, among many other volunteer efforts.
 I started a second book club, The Ladies Athenaeum.

-I discovered human-centered design and decided to focus on my passion for writing—becoming a twice-certified UX writer.
+My life flipped again.
+I discovered human-centered design and changed my focus from entrepreneur to my old but still kindled passion for writing—becoming a twice-certified UX writer.

 But most importantly...